HimashaWijewickrama/tasty-layers/README.md

 ## Project Overview

 Tasty Layers Cake Shop is a responsive Single Page Application(SPA) that is developed using React.
 The application allows users to explore a variety of tasty cakes and place the orders.
 Additionally, customers/users can post their own comments about the service.
-Have added bootstrap, react-icons, spinners, sweetalerts and attractive images to the purpose of increasing user experiences.
+Also,they can review about the posted comment.
+After reviewing the comments, they can delete or confirm to send.
+Have added bootstrap, react-icons, spinners, sweetalerts, loading animations(spinners) and attractive images to the purpose of increasing user experiences.

 ## Prerequisites